mattreiso/mattreiso/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Mg Gestões e Serviços Administrativos as a Financial and Data Analyst
+- 🔭 I’m currently working on ILEGRA as a Data Analyst
-- 🌱 Studying Machine Learning
+- 🌱 Specialized in Data Science
 - 👯 I’m looking to collaborate on new projects to aprimorate my abilities
 - 📫 How to reach me: mateusreisoliveira@hotmail.com